-March 31,
+Three Months Ended September 30, Aggregate Nine Months Ended September 30, Aggregate

-2009 2008 Ag gregate Change
+2009 2 2008 Change 2009 2 2008 Change

-(in thousands)
+(in th ousands) (in thousan ousands) ids)

-Restructuring Charges \$ 1,141 \$ \$ 1,141
+Restructuring Charges \$ \$ \$ \$ 1,141 \$ \$ 1,141

-Stock-based compensation expense included in restructuring charges 122 122
+Stock-based compensation expense included in

+restructuring charges 122 122

 In February 2009, we announced that we cut our research programs in virology and oncology as well as terminated certain related development and administrative staff, which resulted in the dismissal of 36 employees, or approximately 20% of our workforce.
 This measure was intended to maintain our emphasis on our active preclinical and clinical programs, while conserving our resources.
-As a result of the restructuring implemented in the first quarter of 2009, we recorded restructuring charges of \$1.1 million, including \$1.0 million of workforce reduction costs and \$122,000 of non-cash stock-based compensation expense as a result of the extension of the option cancellation date for terminated employees to December 31, 2008 rather than 90 days from termination date.
+As a result of the restructuring implemented in the first quarter of 2009, we recorded restructuring charges of \$1.1 million, including \$1.0 million of workforce reduction costs (which had been substantially paid as of March 31, 2009) and \$122,000 of non-cash stock-based compensation expense as a result of the extension of the date the terminated employees have to exercise their vested options to December 31, 2009 rather than 90 days from the termination date as is typically required under our equity incentive plan.